 Students with multiple placements will submit an evaluation from each placement.
 Students with an external clinical supervisor will also have their site supervisor complete the midpoint evaluation.

-Due: Within 2 weeks of completion of 150 direct counselling hours, 30 supervision hours, and 120 indirect hours Evaluation: Complete/ Incomplete Requirement for continued enrollment in the course both instruction and interactive discussion.
+Due: Within 2 weeks of completion of 150 direct counselling hours, 30 supervision hours, and 120 indirect hours both instruction and interactive discussion.
 Students will be expected to complete assigned readings throughout the course as assigned.